 As you know, protein is an indispensable element for building muscle; but what is whey protein?
 Have you ever heard of it before?
 Whey protein is extracted from milk.
 Administered in powder form, it possesses countless properties.

 Whey protein is considered a complete protein because it contains the nine essential amino acids that the human body cannot produce on its own.
 Protein is necessary for muscle growth and is vital for athletes; it also possesses other nutritional advantages that you should be aware of, as you will see below.

 - 1 Key Facts

-- 2 Ranking: The best whey protein supplements in the market
+- 2 Our selection: The best whey protein supplements in the market

 - 3 Shopping Guide: Everything you should know about whey protein

 - 3.2 Whey protein contains tryptophan: what does it mean?

 - 3.3 Why is whey protein so healthy?

 - 3.4 Why is whey protein so important for athletes?

 - 3.5 What is the biological value of whey protein?